ruby-hacking-guide/ruby-hacking-guide.github.com/spec.md

 ```

 Precisely speaking it is as follows.
-Here we'll assume @obj@ is (the object of) the value of the left hand side,
+Here we'll assume `obj` is (the object of) the value of the left hand side,

 * `obj` if it is an array
 * if its `to_ary` method is defined, it is used to convert `obj` to an array.